Oreki47/student_projects/UCLA_EE232E/README.md

 I have cleaned up this repo a bit and add it into the student_project folder.
 Now that I see it, I feel like I probably did something wrong.
 Anyway, this is it.

-Only Project 1 data comes from open source: http://snap.stanford.edu/data/egonets-Facebook.html
+Only Project 1 data comes from open source:

+http://snap.stanford.edu/data/egonets-Facebook.html

+The rest are scraped by TAs and will not be shared here.